telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListExcelExportSettings.md

 Used to set the page header of the exported worksheet

-###  WorksheetName `String`

-Set the name of the worksheet

-###  ShowGridlines `Boolean`

-Determines whether the gridlines will be enabled in the worksheet

-###  PageTopMargin `Unit`

-Determines the margin between the top of the page and the beginning of the page content

-###  PageBottomMargin `Unit`

-Determines the margin between the bottom of the page and the beginning of the page content

 ###  PageLeftMargin `Unit`

 Determines the margin between the left side of the page and the beginning of the page content